AnhTuWally/blue_heller/note.md

 2023/08/06
-- [ ] Adding a logging system for the python code
+- [X] ~~*Adding a logging system for the python code*~~ [2023-10-10]
+  - NOTE: there are two handlers
+    - Console handler print out the simple version of the log
+    - File handler print out the verboose version of the log
+      - By default the file handler is saved to .logs / debug.log
 - [ ] Add Eisenhower Matrix to UI/webview
 - [ ] Add the task_timer's note to the UI/webview
 - [ ] Add the Project and Task description to the UI/webview